VictoriaMetrics/VictoriaMetrics/README.md

   -vmalert.proxyURL string
      Optional URL for proxying requests to vmalert.
 For example, if -vmalert.proxyURL=http://vmalert:8880 , then alerting API requests such as /api/v1/rules from Grafana will be proxied to http://vmalert:8880/api/v1/rules
   -vmstorageDialTimeout duration
-     Timeout for establishing RPC connections from vmselect to vmstorage (default 5s) -vmui.customDashboardsPath string
+     Timeout for establishing RPC connections from vmselect to vmstorage.
+See also -vmstorageUserTimeout (default 3s) -vmstorageUserTimeout duration
+     Network timeout for RPC connections from vmselect to vmstorage (Linux only).
+Lower values reduce the maximum query durations when some vmstorage nodes become unavailable because of networking issues.
+Read more about TCP_USER_TIMEOUT at https://blog.cloudflare.com/when-tcp-sockets-refuse-to-die/ .
+See also -vmstorageDialTimeout (default 3s)
+  -vmui.customDashboardsPath string
      Optional path to vmui dashboards.
 See https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/app/vmui/packages/vmui/public/dashboards
 ```